-The number of dependent and very sick older people due to improved management of chronic conditions
+An increase in the number of dependent and very sick older people due to improved management of chronic conditions

 These factors predict an increasing demand for home care services provided by someone other than family members, friends, and neighbors.

 Although caregiving can be very rewarding, it can also have negative effects.
-Family caregivers may experience considerable stress and subsequent health problems, isolation, fatigue, and frustration, sometimes leading to a sense of helplessness and exhaustion ( caregiver burnout Rewards and Challenges Some older people have family members, friends, or neighbors who are willing and able to provide help and care.
+Family caregivers may experience considerable stress and subsequent health problems, isolation, fatigue, and frustration, sometimes leading to a sense of helplessness and exhaustion (caregiver burnout Rewards and Challenges Some older people have family members, friends, or neighbors who are willing and able to provide help and care.
 Such people may be called caregivers.
 Occasionally, members of religious or other... read more ) or mistreatment of the older person Overview of Elder Abuse Elder abuse refers to harm or the threat of harm to an older person by another person.
 Older people can be abused by having harmful things done or said to them or by having necessary things... read more .
-The impact on the caregiver is likely to be greater when an older person has a greater burden of disease and disability and more care is required.
+The effect on the caregiver is likely to be greater when an older person has a serious disorder and/or a severe disability and more care is required.

 Caregiving may also become a financial burden.
 Couples in which one partner cares for the other tend to be disproportionately poor.
 Sometimes a working caregiver needs to leave full-time employment or reduce work hours to accommodate caregiving.